 Personal profile

-Jarrett Lewis is an assistant professor in the Counseling Psychology Division of the Department of Educational Psychology.
+Jarrett Lewis is an assistant professor in the Counseling Psychology and Developmental Sciences divisions of the Department of Educational Psychology.
 He obtained a PhD in Clinical Psychology from DePaul University.
-Prior to coming to UIUC, Jarrett completed a postdoctoral fellowship in trauma psychology at Rush University Medical Center in the Section of Community and Behavioral Health.
-Jarrett’s research agenda is centered on delineating the mechanisms through which Black and/or African Americans experience and recover from psychological trauma in urban and under-resourced settings.
-Specifically, he is interested in the development of culturally informed, clinical and community-based interventions designed to ameliorate the negative effects of traumatization and foster mental wellness and empowerment of African American boys and men in educational and community settings.
+Prior to coming to UIUC, he completed a postdoctoral fellowship in trauma psychology at Rush University Medical Center in the Section of Community and Behavioral Health.

 Lab website: